huntdatacenter/docs/docs/do-science/getting-started/3-configure-ssh.md

 ::: tip HUNT Workbench

-Request access to [HUNT Workbench](/do-science/hunt-workbench/) for smooth access to modern data science tools such as Jupyter Notebooks, Python, RStudio, R, or MATLAB.
+Setup [HUNT Workbench](/do-science/hunt-workbench/) for smooth access to modern data science tools such as Jupyter Notebooks, Python, RStudio, R, or MATLAB.

 :::